 Moderna COVID-19 vaccine 'erroneously' given to 16-year-old boy in Singapore

-SINGAPORE: A first dose of the Moderna COVID-19 vaccine was wrongly administered to a 16-year-old boy on Thursday (Jun 3) at Kolam Ayer Community Club vaccination centre, the Ministry of Health (MOH) and Ministry of Education (MOE) said in a joint statement.
+SINGAPORE: A first dose of the Moderna COVID-19 vaccine was erroneously administered to a 16-year-old boy on Thursday (Jun 3) at Kolam Ayer Community Club vaccination centre, the Ministry of Health (MOH) and Ministry of Education (MOE).

-The Moderna COVID-19 vaccine is currently authorised for use in Singapore for individuals aged 18 and above.
+The Moderna COVID-19 vaccine is currently authorised for use in Singapore for people aged 18 and above.
+The vaccination centre at Kolam Ayer Community Club is run by Minmed.

+"Our investigations found that the individual’s date of birth had been erroneously entered when booking a vaccination appointment after receiving the sign-up link," the ministries said in a joint press release early Thursday morning.

 "The vaccination centre staff had failed to verify his age during registration, which should have been carried out."

-He was placed under a longer observation time of 50 minutes as an additional precaution and remains "generally well", said the ministries.
+The expert committee for COVID-19 vaccination said in a separate statement that it has reviewed the incident where the teen was "erroneously administered" the Moderna vaccine dose.

-"The expert committee for COVID-19 vaccination does not expect any safety issues from the receipt of the Moderna COVID-19 vaccine in the 16-year-old youth, and the medical team will consult the expert committee on what would be best for the youth for the completion of the vaccination," said the committee in a separate statement.
+"The expert committee for COVID-19 vaccination does not expect any safety issues from the receipt of the Moderna COVID-19 vaccine in the 16-year-old youth, and the medical team will consult the expert committee on what would be best for the youth for the completion of the vaccination," it said.

 "Data from a trial involving more than 3,700 adolescents aged 12 to 17 years old has found that the Moderna COVID-19 vaccine is safe and effective among adolescents with no significant safety issues identified.
-The majority of adverse events were mild or moderate in severity, and the common ones were injection site pain, headache, fatigue, muscle aches and chills," the committee added.
+The majority of adverse events were mild or moderate in severity, and the common ones were injection site pain, headache, fatigue, muscle aches and chills."

+Only the Pfizer-BioNTech COVID-19 vaccine has been authorised for use in Singapore for children aged 12 and above.

 "The safety of those receiving the vaccination is of utmost priority," said the ministries, adding that they take a serious view of the incident.